at the Lake Biwa Museum, Japan

 One species has been reported from Japan:

-External view of a right valve of a female Cypretta seurati.
-Length 686 microns.
-The surface is covered in small, shallow pits (punctate).
+External view of a female left valve of Cavernocypris cavernosa, length 590 microns.
+The surface of the carapace is covered in numerous small pits.

 Tanaka, H., Kotorii, H., Yokozawa, K., Wakabayashi, F., Kimoto, K. & Sano, K. 2015.
 Distribution and occurrence of freshwater Ostracoda (Crustacea) from southwest region of Mt.
 Fuji.
 TAXA, Proceedings of the Japanese Society of Systematic Zoology, 38, 26-41.
 [In Japanese with English abstract.]